Quick Overview

 Verify Nginx is Running:

-http://localhostin your browser.
-You should see the default Nginx welcome page. -
+Access http://localhost in your browser.
+You should see the default Nginx welcome page.

 Basic Static File Server: Let’s create a simple HTML file and configure Nginx to serve it.